“Does this piece of equipment need a permit from the SCAQMD?”

 - Data necessary to estimate emissions

-- Information to determine whether or not the equipment is operating in compliance with all applicable AQMD, state, and federal rules and regulations
+- Information to determine whether or not the equipment is operating in compliance with all applicable SCAQMD, state, and federal rules and regulations

 Permit Applicability Example